peacalm/cpp-luaw/README.md

 // or
 l.set("co", std::add_const_t<Obj>{}); // set const instance by move
 // or
+l.set<const Obj>("co", Obj{}); // copy non-const instance to be a const instance

-const Obj co2;
+// ==== Set raw pointer of const instance: const Obj co2;
-// set low-level const pointer to be a lightuserdata which is also const l.set("co", &co2);
+// set low-level const pointer to be a lightuserdata which is also const l.set("cop", &co2);
-// The variable "co" (set by any method above) is const in Lua,
-// it can access all registered member variables (but can't modify) and
-// registered const member functins of Obj.

-// Set underlying const instance using smart pointer.
+// ==== Set underlying const instance using smart pointer:
 // "sco" is not const, by it's underlying object is const,
 // so it behaves same as "co": auto sco = std::make_shared<const Obj>();
 l.set("sco", sco); // by copy
 l.set("sco", std::move(sco)); // by move
 l.set("sco", std::make_shared<const Obj>()); // by move

-// or
-auto sco2 = std::make_shared<const Obj>();
+// ==== Set raw pointer of smart pointer: auto sco2 = std::make_shared<const Obj>();
-l.set("sco", &sco2); // set as lightuserdata, also underlying const
+l.set("scop", &sco2); // set as lightuserdata, also underlying const

 ```

+The variables set by methods above can read all registered member variables
+and call registered const member functins of `Obj`.
+But can't modify member variables and can't call non-const member functions.

 #### 5.10 Get instances from Lua